We will begin Lesson 2 with the K Locus. The K Locus is where the "traditional" colors of Boston Terriers

 are situated.
 The K Locus attained it's name from the word blacK.

-Black and white Boston Terriers are undoubtedly the most "common" color in the Boston Terrier rainbow.
+Black and white is undoubtedly the most classic of the Boston Terrier color rainbow.
+When someone

-When someone speaks of Boston Terriers, the black and white tuxedo marked dog comes to mind.
+speaks of Boston Terriers, the black and white tuxedo marked American Gentleman comes to mind.

 However, a true black and white may be the hardest color to locate.
-Most all black and white Boston
+The reason for this is because most all

-Terriers have some varying shading of brindle pattern on their body.
+Boston Terriers have some variance of brindle pattern on their body whether it be a few stripes on the

 Nose Color: Black